samuelvitorr/My-Configs/README.md

 - :computer: The terminal I use most is `Kitty` and `Windows Terminal`.
 - :technologist: My code editors are `nvim`, `vscode`, `PyCharm` and `IntelliJ`.
 - :technologist: In my Linux terminal I use `ZSH` and in my Windows terminal I use `PowerShell` and `Neofetch` to customize.
-- :technologist: note in all my programs I use the `catppuccin` theme.
+- :technologist: Note in all my programs I use the `catppuccin` theme.

 <!-- MY SYSTEMS -->
 ## **Shortcut to Os:**